Blog

 • Tax credits: Small employers setting up a 401(k) for the first time can benefit from new and enhanced tax credits.
 These credits, designed to offset setup and administrative costs, can be substantial.

-• Employee contributions: Consider whether to increase the match for employee contributions.
-It can boost employee morale and retention.
+• Employee contributions: Consider increasing the match for employee contributions.
+This can boost employee morale and retention.

 • Auto-enrollment features: Implementing auto-enrollment can increase participation rates, benefiting both employees and the plan’s overall health.